 Beware of Debt Settlement or Consolidation

-In general, pursuing debt settlement or debt consolidation is not a great idea.
-Most of these companies are pretty sneaky and some of them don’t even have any contact with your original creditor.
+In general, be very cautious when pursuing debt settlement or debt consolidation as there are risks involved with both options.
+Some of these may not even have any contact with your original creditor.
 Worst case scenario: you pay the company, never hear from them again, and the negative item is still on your report.
 If you’re considering going with one of these companies, you’ll want to keep a few things in mind:

 - Taxes: When you settle for a lower amount, that means a portion of your past debt is forgiven.
 And anytime your debt is forgiven, you’ll owe taxes on the amount forgiven if it’s over $600.